POV-Ray/povray/unix/README.md

 ============

-By default POV-Ray will attempt to build using system-supplied libraries for boost, zlib, libpng, libjpeg, libtiff, and openexr.
+By default POV-Ray will attempt to build using system-supplied libraries for boost, FreeType, LibJPEG, OpenEXR, LibPNG, LibTIFF and ZLib.
 We recommend you have the following packages pre-installed:

     libboost-dev
     libboost-date-time-dev
     libboost-thread-dev
-    libz-dev
+    libfreetype6-dev
+    libjpeg-dev
+    libopenexr-dev
     libpng-dev
-    libjpeg-dev
     libtiff-dev
-    libopenexr-dev
+    libz-dev

 To enable the render preview display also pre-install: